vetscience/Assemblosis/README.md

 "Edit assemblyCele.yml to fit your computing environment and to define the location for the read files, databases and Illumina adapters"

-"Make sure that you have activate assemblosis conda environment"
+"Make sure that you have activate assemblosis conda environment:"
 > conda activate assemblosis

 "Running docker images using Cromwell and singularity:"